 Many students worry about reporting crimes to the police because they do not want to testify in a trial.
-Victims are nevertheless encouraged to at least contact the Grants Police Department or the NMSU Police Department so they can be made aware of other services (counseling services, medical treatment, etc.) that might lessen the trauma of the incident.
+Victims are nevertheless encouraged to at least contact the Grants Police Department or the NMSU Police Department so they can be made aware of other services (counseling services, medical treatment, etc.)

+that might lessen the trauma of the incident.
 If the victim does not wish to pursue criminal charges, their wishes will be respected.
 Some of the most frequently accessed services include:

 - SANE Exam: Grants, NM does not have a SANE Unit at our local hospital, however you are urged to seek care at the nearest medical facility or ER.
 Albuquerque, NM has a SANE Unit.
 Call 505-84-SANE (7263) to schedule a medical or forensic exam.
-In Las Cruces, this is available through the La Piñon Rape Crisis Center, and is a medical exam that is designed to identify damage to your body as a result of a sexual assault so it can be treated.
 In addition, evidence of sexual assault can be identified and collected during this exam.
 These exams are confidential, and are conducted by specially trained medical practitioners.
 You also have a right to have someone of your choosing with you during these exams.
 If you would like, a victim services advocate can accompany you and help with any questions you might have. - Counseling: There are several Behavioral Health providers in Cibola County.
 You may call the Vice President of Student Services at 505-287-6628 for assistance with local referrals.
 Resources are available online at: https://equity.nmsu.edu/resources/ Download the brochure and refer to the Cibola County Off Campus Resource guide. - Medical: Cibola General Hospital has a 24-hour emergency department.
 They are located at 1016 E. Roosevelt in Grants, NM.
-505-287-4446. - Protection Orders: While certain offices at the university can issue a "no contact" order against students or employees, such orders only apply on campus, and may only be helpful if the

-- perpetrator of the crime is a student or employee.
+505-287-4446. - Protection Orders: While certain offices at the university can issue a "no contact" order against students or employees, such orders only apply on campus, and may only be helpful if the perpetrator of the crime is a student or employee.
 The NMSU Police Department's Victim Services staff can assist victims of violence in obtaining temporary and permanent restraining orders from the state courts that will apply no matter where you might be, and no matter who the offender is.
 Victim services units with other police departments offer similar assistance. - Victim Services: This is a unit that operates out of the NMSU Police Department, and is staffed with a coordinator and advocates who can assist with connecting to any of the above resources, making academic or housing changes, getting protective orders through the courts, obtaining emergency food and shelter, applying for special VISA authorizations for citizens of other countries, etc. As mentioned above, victims do not need to file a police report in order to receive assistance from the Victim Services unit.